joakimk/devbox-tools/README.md

 ### Made specifically for development environments

-While you don't get an environment that is an exact replica of production, you do get an environment that is both easy to set up and the same for every developer.
+This tool does not create an environment that is an exact replica of production.
+What you get is an environment that is both easy to set up and the same for every developer.
 You also get an environment where changing software and service versions is just a single configuration change that can be applied right away using "dev" and committed to your project.

-It's recommended to combine this with a CI and/or staging environment that is more production-like to catch integration issues before they end up in production.
+Combine this with a CI and/or staging environment that is more production-like if you like to catch the more tricky integration issues before they end up in production.

 For users of heroku this tool this tool should feel familiar as it uses many of the same conventions.